MAS.862 The Physics of Information Technology

 This class has no prerequisites.

-MAS.862 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by N. Gershenfeld.
+MAS.862 will be offered this semester (Spring 2018).
+It is instructed by N. Gershenfeld.

 You can find more information at the http://www.google.com/search?&q=MIT+%2B+MAS.862&btnG=Google+Search&inurl=https site.